arackaf/next-blurhash-previews/readme.md

 ## Generating markdown image previews

-This library will parse your markdown files, detect any images, and for each, create a blurhash preview, and replace the original markdown image with a web component that renders the image when it's ready, and a blurhash preview until then.
+This library will parse your markdown files, detect any images, and for each, create a blurhash preview, and replace the original markdown image with a web component that renders a blurhash preview while the image loads.
 It will include all the light dom content needed to prevent hydration errors.

 To do this, go to your terminal and run